lj020326/Ansible-inventory-file-examples/tests/ansible-group-priority/README.md

   |--@ungrouped:
 ```

-Inventory that implements the aforementioned hierarchy as ini inventory [hosts.ex1.ini](./hosts.ex1.ini):
+The inventory implementing the aforementioned hierarchy as an ini inventory [hosts.ex1.ini](./hosts.ex1.ini):

 ```
 [top_group:vars]